Simplero/Simplero-API/README.md

 Custom contact fields
 ---------------------

-Custom contact fields (added under Contacts > Fields in your admin interface) can be set using their internal names, which look like "field\_(id)\_(subfield)".
+Custom contact fields (added under Contacts > Fields in your admin interface) can be set using their internal names, which look like `field_ID_SUBFIELD`.

-The 'id' part is the internal id, and the subfield part depends on the type of field.
+The `ID` part is the internal ID, and the `SUBFIELD` part depends on the type of field.
 When _reading_ the value of custom contact fields, you will get all subfields, and you will also get a combined field that includes a string representation of the entire value of the field, keyed by the label of the field.
 You can use whichever one you prefer.

 **Address fields**